Jana-Marie/Enlightened-Otter/README.md

-# Enlighted-Otter
+# Enlightened-Otter

-Enlighted-Otter is an Open-Source and OSHW work-light for hacker/maker events like the chaos communication congress.
+Enlightened-Otter is an Open-Source and OSHW work-light for hacker/maker events like the chaos communication congress.
 It is based upon a STM32F334 with its high resolution timer as dual boost converter.
 The main goal is to provide cableless, high CRI, high brightness, flicker-free illumination with a variable color temperature.
 This is achieved by using LEDs with high CRI (>93, STW9Q14C) and the boost converter operating at a frequency of up to 850khz.
 The PCB also features USB-C (power profile 1) to deliver enough power to charge the 18650 type batteries as well as keep up operation of the boost converter.

-Enlighted-Otter can be screwed onto an empty bottle of Mate (or similar), therefore serving with a very small footprint.
+Enlightened-Otter can be screwed onto an empty bottle of Mate (or similar), therefore serving with a very small footprint.

 ## Specs